inscist/api-guidelines/Guidelines.md

 8. Services **MAY** return other service specific RateLimit headers as appropriate for more detailed information or specific limits or quotas

 #### 11.4.3.
 Overloaded services
-When services are generally overloaded and  load shedding
+When services are generally overloaded and load shedding:

 1. Services **MUST** Return a 503 code
 2. Services **MUST** Return a standard error response (see 7.10.2) describing the specifics so that a programmer can make appropriate changes